qqqqqqqqqqxx/aegon/source/index.rst

 The following refactors have been made:
    - simplified the calculation process with groupby and apply
-   - OOP structure
+   - OOP structure: convert to static/classmethod
-   - pipelines
+   - pipelines: add test pipelines
-   - add tests
+   - add documentation

 .. toctree::